 WooCommerce is an open-source eCommerce platform.
 This means you will have a lot of flexibility and access to a lot of plugins, but will have to look after your own security and hosting.

 A simple and affordable way to build your own website, online store or blog.
-Pick a theme, put your site together using a handy drag-and-drop creator, download the mobile app, and start blogging and selling.
+With Weebly, you can easily pick a theme, put your site together using a handy drag-and-drop creator, download the mobile app, and start blogging and selling.